Squieler/stm32f4-sensors/ADS1115/README.md

-# STM32F4 (Tested on STM32F411RE) - ADS1115 STM32 Single-Ended, Single-Shot, PGA & Data Rate Enabled ADC Library
+# STM32 - ADS1115 Single-Ended, Single-Shot, PGA & Data Rate Enabled ADC Library
 A simple C library (STM32 HAL) for single-ended single-shot ADC measurments with ADS1115 module.
+(Tested on STM32F411RE)

 This library includes several configurations such as PGA and data rate of ADS1115 and tested on STM32F411RE.
 Example project available.